-- Items fill, block and clutter active living spaces so they cannot be used, or use is hampered by the large amount of items (if living spaces are clear it is due to help from others).
+- Items fill, block and clutter active living spaces so they cannot be used.
+Or use is hampered by the large amount of items (if living spaces are clear it is due to help from others).

-Do I work with clients diagnosed with hoarding disorder?
+Should I work with clients diagnosed with hoarding disorder?

-My answer is “sort-of,” let me explain.
+My answer is “sort-of.”
+Let me explain.

 My process is more efficient when I work with people who make good decisions about things that they can let go of as part of the decluttering and downsizing process.
 Working directly with someone diagnosed with HD or showing hoarding tendencies may be a waste of their money and my time.

-That is why I call the service I provide “Post-Hoarding Clear-out.”
+That is why I call the service I provide “Post-Hoarding Clear-Out.”
 It means that I work with the family members after the hoarder has moved to another location or they passed away and it is someone else’s responsibility to clear out the space.

-Assess the Level of Clutter.
+Assess the Level of Clutter

 If you are not familiar with the Institute for Challenging Disorganization (ICD), you will want to check out the resources they have on their website including the Clutter-Hoarding Scale®.
 The Clutter–Hoarding Scale® is an assessment measurement tool that gives professional organizers definitive parameters related to health and safety.

 Set Professional Boundaries when working with Hoarders

 I personally do not work in any spaces that would be considered condemned or contain biohazards like mold, bodily fluids, heavy smoke, chemicals, or pest contamination.
-I do not work in any space where there was ever any kind of animal hoarding.
+I also do not work in any space where there was ever any kind of animal hoarding.

-Sometimes the most professional thing you can do is refer business to another company when the clutter is just too much.
+Sometimes the most professional thing you can do is refer business to another company when the clutter is too much.